-Our fifth episode is a discussion n of what is wrong with science today.
+Our fifth episode is a discussion of what is wrong with science today.
 As well as quantum theory, relativity, string theory and more.
-It takes a Q&A format, which is a thing we plan to do fairly regularly.
+It takes a Q&A format where we answer several questions.

 [Please note that this may not exactly match the audio.
 However, there should be no significant differences.
 Also note that the audio may be louder than previous episodes, so you might want to keep this in mind].